 - Willingness to learn and work well within our small team

-- Reliable, adaptable and patient due to the weather dependent nature of fieldwork
+- Adaptable and patient due to the weather dependent nature of fieldwork

 - Ability to work long-hours on small vessels